A very high level of forecast accuracy is not possible – so why pursue it?

-If you are relying on inaccurate forecasts, how much time, resources and budget do you want to invest in non-value adding forecasting information?
+How much time, resources and budget do you want to invest in non-value-adding forecasting information?

-For this reason, MRP’s execution process will always be suboptimal and expensive.
-Orchestr8 removes the dependency on “WHEN something happens,” allowing us to leverage the volume forecast data and remove the need for an unreachable level of forecast accuracy.
+Orchestr8 removes your dependency on “WHEN something happens” which means you can better leverage your volume forecast data – eliminating your need for an unreachable level of forecast accuracy.